-The foundations of our group are built around our core values: Be one team, Own it, Communicate honestly and Learn, grow & innovate.
+The foundations of our group are built around our core values: be one team, own it, communicate honestly and learn, grow & innovate.

 These values represent the core of our business philosophy encouraging our employees to act ethically and with integrity when dealing with colleagues and third parties with whom we do business.
+The Forge Holiday Group is also committed to making a positive impact on people, community and the planet and its UK Agency Division and Specialist Operator Divisions are B Corp accredited.